vonNiklasson/extended-networkx-tools/README.md

 Used to find simple greedy solutions to a connected graph taken from graph theory.
 The current approaches are:

-- **Path**: Adds edges as a path from the start to end node
+- ``path``: Adds edges as a path from the start to end node
-- **Cycle**: Adds edges just like the path, but also one edge from the start to end node.
+- ``cycle``: Adds edges just like the path, but also one edge from the start to end node.
+- ``complete``: Adds edges between all nodes to all the other nodes, such as the maximum distance between every node is one.

 ### Visual